mitali-b/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Coursera Data Science Specialization Course
-Getting and Cleanng Data
+(Getting and Cleanng Data)
-Course Projec
+Course Project

 Data:
     The goal of the project was to collect, work with and clean the data set.
 The data was obtained from the UCI Machine Learning website.